H-N-Minh/NN-QuickXplain/README.md

 # From Conflicts to Efficiency: Learning Constraint Orderings for QuickXPlain

 This repository contains the code and resources for the paper "From Conflicts to Efficiency: Learning Constraint Orderings for QuickXPlain".
+This served as the bachelor thesis under the supervision of Prof. Alexander Felfernig (Institut Software Engineering and Artificial Intelligence, Graz University of Technology)

 The project introduces a machine learning-based approach to enhance the efficiency of the QuickXPlain algorithm for conflict detection in interactive constraint-based systems.

 ## 📝 Abstract